Welcome to my Extreme Marketing Alliance review.

 What about its positive testimonials?

 The testimonials you see on the website of Extreme Marketing Alliance, all those people raving about the company and how it has helped them, are possibly advanced marketers who have their own traffic sources, and have genuinely profited through his Secrets of the Wealthy and Done 4 You Business.

 But for every person they bring in, I dare say it is much more likely than not that he or she will lose money, because most people lack the skills and knowledge to market the programs effectively to targeted online traffic.

 And yet they are told to invest even more, thousands of dollars per month, on advertising.
-It’s just like telling people to dig an even deeper hole for themselves that they will never get out of.
+It’s just like telling people to dig an even deeper hole for themselves that they will never climb out of.

-So how can these programs be any good if the vast majority of participants have to lose money to the program creator and his group of elite marketers?
+So how can these programs be any good if their participants have to lose money to the program creator and his group of elite marketers?

 To round up this article, let me recap and summarize the pros and cons, before I finally make my conclusion.